opentok/opentok-node/sample/HelloWorld/README.md

 ```

 Now we are ready to configure some routes.
 We only need one GET route for the root path because this
 application only has one page.
-Inside the route handler, we just need to get the three values the
+Inside the route handler, we just need to get the three values a
 client will need to connect: `sessionId`, `apiKey`, and `token`.
 The `sessionId` is stored in the
 express app, so we get it from there.
 The `apiKey` is available from the outer scope.
 Last, we
 generate a fresh `token` for this client so that it has permission to connect.